-In my waste audit, there were 22 pieces of mixed paper and 1 piece of newsprint, all of which came in the mail.
+In my waste audit, there were 22 pieces of mixed paper and one piece of newsprint, all of which came in the mail.
 While this may seem high, I’ve taken several steps to keep the number low.

 Even after doing all of that, you’re still going to get unwanted mail.
-This is significant now because mixed paper is one of the biggest victims of the China ban on recyclable imports.
+This is significant now because mixed paper is one of the biggest casualties of the China ban on recyclable imports.
 This is yet another potential reason to start composting at home.

 Use your audit to build a list of your options, think about your personal priorities — such as my lack of need for compost because I don’t garden — and decide what to do with each category of recyclable material.
 It will help build habits that reduce your home’s waste output.